antonycourtney/tabli/src/NOTES.md

 - Don't show close button for closed windows

 - Need a tabWindow test for what happens when we duplicate a tab with the same URL

+X - Add event handler for check box for bookmarking / un-bookmarking a tab

+X - Need to adjust scroll position when using arrow keys

+X - Should be able to open a saved window from keyboard

 X Modal dialog for saving a tab window